oracle/oracle-database-operator/docs/sharding/README.md

 **Note**: In the Oracle Globally Distributed Database Topology example yaml files, we are using GDS and database images available on [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:10::::::).

 **Note:** In case you want to use the `Oracle Database 23ai Free` Image for Database and GSM, refer to section [Oracle Database 23ai Free](#oracle-database-23ai-free) for more details.

-### 4. Create a namespace for the Oracle DB Sharding Setup

 ### 4. Create a namespace for the Oracle Globally Distributed Database Setup